 - In the New 52 continuity Justice League is the main League, while the Justice League of America is their spin-off.
 This is notable since despite being a spin-off, the JLA are at odds with the main Justice League.

 - Runaways is sort of a West Coast Team to the entire Marvel Universe; they're very specifically placed in Los Angeles, where there wasn't much super-anything activity.
 In Secret Invasion, the Skrull empire actually lampshades this, thinking that conquering the West Coast will be a cake-walk compared to the hero dense East Coast.
 Unfortunately for them the X-Men had recently relocated to San Francisco.
 And Speak of the Devil...

 - The X-Men have several examples.
-Moving to San Francisco after their mansion got destroyed one time too many, while not this trope at first (see below), may be considered a Fandom Nod towards the term.
+Their move to San Francisco after their mansion got destroyed one time too many, while not this trope at first (see below), may be considered a Fandom Nod towards the term.

 - There was also the short-lived Champions Of Los Angeles team in the '70s, which was a hodgepodge of solo heroes and castoffs from the Avengers and X-Men, and is treated as a joke team nowadays.
 For the record, the original line-up was Angel, Iceman, Hercules, Ghost Rider and Black Widow.
 The creators of the book literally used whoever wasn't doing anything, even though they made absolutely no sense together.